 No evidence of an effect on fatigue after surgery among elderly people treated with guided imagery in a preliminary study

-No evidence of an effect of guided imagery on nausea, vomiting, or ileusa painful obstruction of the ileum or other part of the intestine from surgery among people treated with guided imagery in preliminary studies
+No evidence of an effect on nausea, vomiting, or ileus from surgery among people with colorectal cancer treated with guided imagery in preliminary studies

 Pain

-Modest evidence of less pain during chemotherapy among people treated with guided imagery, sometimes with progressive muscle relaxation
+Preliminary evidence of less pain during chemotherapy among people treated with guided imagery

-No evidence of an effect on pain from surgery among people with cancer treated with guided imagery, sometimes with other mind-body therapies, in several studies
+No evidence of an effect on pain from surgery among people with cancer treated with guided imagery in several trials

-Preliminary evidence of less pain and related distress, and more perceived control over pain during hospitalization, among people treated with analgesic imagery, and comparable to effects with progressive muscle relaxation
+Preliminary evidence of less pain and related distress, and more perceived control over pain during hospitalization among people with cancer treated with analgesic imagery

 Quality of life and function